Switch Ports Overview¶

 ETH1-8 are configured to act as Access ports.

-When data comes into the ETH1 interface, a VLAN tag of 4090 is added to the ethernet frame.
+When data comes into the ETH1 interface, a VLAN tag of 4090 is added to the Ethernet frame.

-When data comes into interfaces ETH2-8, a VLAN tag of 4091 is added to the ethernet frame.
+When data comes into interfaces ETH2-8, a VLAN tag of 4091 is added to the Ethernet frame.

 PORT9-10 are configured to act as Trunk ports.

-By default, only ethernet frames containing a VLAN tag of 4090 or 4091 are allowed over the trunk.
+By default, only Ethernet frames containing a VLAN tag of 4090 or 4091 are allowed over the trunk.

 Each VLAN configured on the switch uses the LAGG interface as its parent interface.
 For example, the default interface assignment for WAN and LAN:

-Note that traffic leaving and entering the ETH1-3 interfaces in the visual above are untagged.
+Traffic leaving and entering the ETH1-3 interfaces in the visual above are untagged.
 Devices sending/receiving traffic over these ports do not need to be VLAN aware.
 The VLAN tagging that occurs within the switch is completely transparent to clients.
 It’s used solely for segmenting switch traffic internally.

 With this configuration in place, ETH1-8 now function like so: